Do North Carolina Drivers Need to Worry About Winter Auto Accidents?

 How To Drive Safely When There is Ice On the Road

 If you know that the roads are icy, you would be wise to avoid driving at all, if possible.
 This is not just because you might lose control on icy roads, but because other drivers are also more likely to lose control and cause collisions.
 Of course, we can’t always simply avoid driving because the weather is bad.
 If you must get out of the house, you should accelerate and brake slowly and cautiously to prevent your tires from spinning out.
-Many people will make mistakes when they start to lose control of their vehicle, such as turning too hard or braking too hard.
+Many people will make mistakes when they start to lose control of their vehicles, such as turning too hard or braking too hard.
 The best thing to do is to not try to brake or accelerate at all and to carefully steer to regain control.

 It is also especially important in the wintertime to avoid driving while distracted and to always drive sober.
 These tips are important at all times, but especially so in winter.
 While you should never text and drive, there are other distractions that need to be avoided.
 For instance, when driving in bad weather, ask passengers to cease conversation so you can focus and don’t try to mess around with the radio or anything else.
 Don’t eat while driving or attend to hair, makeup, or other potential distractions.
 The more you do to stay focused, the better.